Bonekickers: First night reviews

 The series debuted to broadly negative reviews.
 The Guardian's Gareth McLean described the show as "mind-bogglingly dreadful", with "lame characters delivering abysmal lines", David Chater of The Times thought it "rubbish", and The Independent's Thomas Sutcliffe found it laughable and full of absurdities, while also observing that "Professor Magwilde's approach to archaeology is unconventional.
 She likes to squat at the edge of the trench and mutter urgently, 'Come on!
 Give up your secrets!'"
 In BBC Two's Newsnight Review, the author Kate Mosse asserted it would be "great for teenagers", while the academic and critic Sarah Churchwell said the "execution [was] appalling" and that it was "beyond silly"; John Mullan likewise criticised the show's absurdities, saying that "Hokum has to have its own logic".
 The New Statesman described it as "dramatic goo".
 Some reviews were slightly more positive - Patricia Wynn Davies of The Telegraph wrote that while lacking in subtlety, the episode had an "action-packed conclusion", and Lucy Mangan in the Guardian criticised the episode as "arrant nonsense" and "a clattering bag of madness" and found its characters too "shouty", but praised Paul Rhys and overall concluded that the episode was "utterly bonkers but curiously satisfying" and that, as for the series, "keeping the faith for a few more weeks might well pay off".

 Academic reception

 In line with the broadly negative reviews, the reception amongst the academic community was mixed, with different complaints around technical accuracy.
-Mark Horton, the academic advisor to the script, answered criticisms on the BRITARCH e-mail list.

 Viewer complaints

 A scene in the first episode which depicted a Muslim's beheading by an extremist Christian drew 100 complaints.
-The BBC expressed "regret" that some viewers had found the scene "inappropriate", but defended the decision to show it.
+The BBC expressed "regret" that some viewers had found the scene "inappropriate",but defended the decision to show it.